 We stopped at another viewpoint at our highest elevation for the day – we’d gained around 350ft since we’d started – was followed by some fun switchback bends on the descent.
 Turns out I’m a more confident descender than the usual bike tour person.

 A quick stop in a park called the Campo dos Martires da Patria, the site where 11 conspirators against the British Marshall (Brits riling Continentals in history shocker…) were hanged.
 There’s a statue of Dr Sousa Martins who is seen as a sort of patron saint of medicine.
 Lots of tributes in the form of engraved stone plates had been placed at the bottom of the statue.
 There were also lots of chickens kept in the park which naturally caught the eye.

 We then took a fun switchback descent, although much slower than I’d want to go at, it was still fun getting a bit of back tyre skid action going.
-Now back at city level, we took the long, straight boulevards back to the river side where we’d started the ride.
+Now back at the city level, we took the long, straight boulevards back to the riverside where we’d started the ride.

-All in all, definitely a fun ride, but an e-bike is definitely worth springing for to make your life easier on the hills!
+All in all, definitely a fun ride, but an e-bike is definitely worth springing for to make your life easier cycling in Lisbon!